JensKlimke/xsd2cpp/README.md

 see tests

 ## TODOs:
+* license to txt file
 * Linkage of objects by defined keys (indexing)
 * Work with other definition formats (e.g. xsd:: instead of xs::)
 * Header-file header comments
+* Default values (to be set by xsd and return in dereferencing, when not set)

 ## Copyright
 (c) 2019 Jens Klimke (jens.klimke@rwth-aachen.de)